 - Explore the outside architecture and the statue of Leif Eiriksson.

 - Explore the inside, organ, and altar.

 - Go to the tower and get to see the Reykjavík city from high.

 The Hallgrímskirkja statue of Leifur Eiríksson

-The statue outside the Hallgrímskirkja church is of Leifur Heppni Eiríksson who is known in English as Leif Erikson.
-The statue was a gift from the United States to Iceland to commemorate the 1000 year anniversary of Alþingi, the Icelandic parliament.
+The statue outside the Hallgrímskirkja church is of Leifur Heppni Eiríksson who many English speaking known as Leif Erikson.
+The statue was a gift from the United States to commemorate the 1000 year anniversary of Alþingi, the Icelandic parliament.
 The statue was designed by American sculptor Alexander Stirling Calder and has an identical twin statue in Newport, Virginia.
-Icelanders saw the gift-giving as a sign that Americans considered Leif to be Icelandic, not Norwegian, something that meant a great deal to Icelanders especially considering he is the one Icelanders believe to have found America.
+Icelanders saw the gift-giving as a sign that Americans accepted Leif as an Icelander, not a Norwegian, something that meant a great deal to Icelanders especially considering the fact that Icelanders believe Leif to have found America, not Christopher Columbus.

 Interesting places near Hallgrímskirkja

 - Einar Jónsson Museum